This item is in: Engineering > Mechanical engineering and general materialsHandbook of friction-vibration interactions

 To view the current titles available visit Woodhead Publishing Online

 About the author

-Gang Sheng Chen is Assistant Professor in the Department of Mechanical Engineering, University of Alaska, Fairbanks, USA.
+Gang Sheng Chen is J. Robert Fletcher Associate Professor in college of Information Technology and Engineering, Marshall University, Huntington, WV, USA.
 His industry experience includes work in multinational corporations.
-The author of 70 journal papers, books and chapters, Gang Sheng is a Fellow of ASME and serves on the editorial boards of three international journals.
+The author of 80 journal papers, books and chapters, recipient of five patents and twelve industrial/academic/association awards, Gang Sheng is a Fellow of ASME and serves on the editorial boards of three international journals.
 He holds B.S. and M.S. degrees from Shanghai Jiao Tong University, China, and a Ph.D. from Nanyang Technological University, Singapore.

 Titles which may also be of interest:

 Linear system vibrations; Nonlinear vibrations; Random vibrations; Contact mechanics; Multiple scale contact; Adhesion; Friction; Friction-vibration interaction of single-degree-of-freedom system; Multiple-degree-of-freedom system; Continuous system; Effect of friction with negative slope; Stick-slip; Sprang-slip; Follower forces; Mode coupling; Effect of higher frequency excitation and ultrasonic excitation; Friction-vibration interactions in slider-disk interface in computer hard disk drive; Iidentification of friction-vibration interactions; Acoustic emission due to friction-vibration interactions and applications.